 - You don’t care as much about your family as you used to.
 If you don’t care about your family’s future, then it means that you have checked out of the marriage entirely.
 If you and your spouse can’t resolve these issues, then it may be time to file for divorce.

 - You don’t trust your spouse anymore.
 If you can no longer confide in or rely on your spouse, then it’s likely that you are unhappy in your marriage.
 You shouldn’t have to keep secrets from the person who is supposed to be your partner, so if you find yourself doing this with your spouse, then it’s likely that the marriage is already over.

 Connect With Khalaf Law Group to Begin the Divorce Process

 If you are unhappy or frustrated in your marriage, then it may be time to consider whether or not you should officially file for divorce.
 There is no specific time limit for when you should file, but if your spouse isn’t willing to work through the problems in the relationship and there’s no chance of a resolution, then it may be time to consider your options.

 The Khalaf Law Group provides experienced legal counsel with compassionate client service to help you through your divorce proceedings.
-They represent clients who are looking to file for a simple, uncontested divorce and those who need assistance with child custody disputes.
+A Pasadena divorce lawyer can represent those who are looking to file for a simple, uncontested divorce and those who need assistance with child custody disputes.

 Contact Khalaf Law Group online today to start your divorce case.